diku-dk/ap-e2024-pub/week1/README.md

   deriving (Eq, Show)
 ```

-(These types are currently isomorphic, but will not remain so for
+(The `Exp` and `Val` types are currently isomorphic, but will not
-long.)
+remain so for long.)

 We will now define an evaluation function that can transform an
 expression to a value.
-Define a function `eval` with the following
+In `APL.Eval`, define a function `eval` with
-type:
+the following type:

 ```Haskell
 eval :: Exp -> Val